d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 1. Can you improve your model by minimizing the log-price directly?
 What happens if you try to predict the log price rather than the price?
 1. Is it always a good idea to replace missing values by their mean?
 Hint - can you construct a situation where the values are not missing at random?
 1. Find a better representation to deal with missing values.
 Hint - What happens if you add an indicator variable?
-1. Improve the score on Kaggle by tuning the hyperparameters through k-fold crossvalidation.
+1. Improve the score on Kaggle by tuning the hyperparameters through k-fold cross-validation.
 1. Improve the score by improving the model (layers, regularization, dropout).
 1. What happens if we do not standardize the continuous numerical features like we have done in this section?